Dr Callum Walker

 Research interests

 I have two main areas of research in translation studies.
-My primary research interest lies in the translation services industry and translation profession, and in particular translation project management.
-Notably, I am interested in translation project constraints (time, cost, quality, scope, benefits, risk), project management frameworks (PMBOK and Prince2), CAT tool and technology-driven workflows in project management, and the micro-economics of the language services industry (with a particular focus on rate setting, supply/demand, and agency theory).
-My Routledge textbook on this topic, entitled Translation Project Management, was published at the end of 2022.
+My primary research interest lies in the translation industry and translation profession, and in particular micro-, labour, and information economics.
+I am also interested in translation project constraints (time, cost, quality, scope, benefits, risk), project management frameworks (PMBOK and Prince2), and CAT tool and technology-driven workflows in project management.
+My Routledge textbook on this topic, entitled Translation Project Management, was published at the end of 2022 and has since been translated into Arabic.

-Together with Dr Joseph Lambert (Cardiff University), I have a contract to edit The Routledge Handbook of the Translation Industry, bringing together authors from across a wide range of academic backgrounds and professional backgrounds.
-The volume is due to be published in 2025.
+Together with Dr Joseph Lambert (Cardiff University), I edited The Routledge Handbook of the Translation Industry, bringing together authors from across a wide range of academic backgrounds and professional backgrounds.
+The volume was published in 2025 and was hailed as a “groundbreaking” and “towering” roadmap of the field by endorsers.

 My secondary research interest is in the field of cognitive translation studies, and more specifically the reception of stylistic variation in translation.
 My doctoral and subsequent research and publications have centred around exploring the phenomenological experience of reading source texts and translations in a comparative light, notably using eye tracking to gain an insight into the cognitive dimensions of the reading experience.
 At the moment, I am looking to build on my methodological proof of concept by incorporating additional biometric sensors to further explore the cognitive and emotional dimensions of reading different written styles in translation.
 In this context, I have a keen interest in research methods, mixed-methods designs (qualitative and quantitative methods), experimental and empirical methods, and statistical analyses.
 In light of the case studies employed in my research, I also have a strong interest in language varieties (e.g. dialects, sociolects), especially in a literary context.